-Yes, you may apply for a loan from your accounts under the Plan.
+Yes, you may apply for a loan from all of your accounts under the Plan other than your Roth Elective Deferral Account and In-Plan Roth Rollover Contribution Account (if any).
 You may not receive a loan if the sum of your new loan and the outstanding balance of all of your other loans would exceed the lesser of:

-(1) \$50,000 reduced by the excess (if any) of the highest outstanding balance of loans during the one year period ending on the day before the loan is made, over the outstanding balance of loans from the plan on the date the loan is made, or

-(2) one-half the present value of your vested accounts.
+- (1) \$50,000 reduced by the excess (if any) of the highest outstanding balance of loans during the one year period ending on the day before the loan is made, over the outstanding balance of loans from the plan on the date the loan is made, or - (2) one-half the present value of your vested accounts (including the value of your Roth Elective Deferral Account).